-Students who have completed an ACEND-accredited didactic program in dietetics (DPD) and earned a verification statement no more than 5 years prior to their anticipated TJU matriculation date may opt to request credit for demonstrated prior learning, earning them advanced standing in the program.
+Students who have an academic background in nutrition and dietetics may opt to request credit for demonstrated prior learning, earning them advanced standing in the program.
 The purpose of this option is to minimize repetition of learning activities for knowledge and skills already attained in foundational coursework while ensuring students are well prepared to begin more advanced didactic and SEL courses.
-Through this method, DPD graduates can complete the MS/RDN program on a shortened timeline, potentially decreasing their required coursework by up to 15 credits and 1 full semester.
-The foundational courses that students may not be required to complete at TJU if they are able to demonstrate relevant prior learning include: Nutritional Biochemistry & Physiology; Integrative Nutrition Across the Life Cycle; Food Science & Safety; Culinary Nutrition, Functional Foods, & Diet Planning; and Global & Public Health Nutrition.
+Through this method, DPD graduates can complete the MS/RDN program on a shortened timeline, potentially decreasing their required coursework by up to 15 credits (which will decrease the time to complete the program by 1 full semester).
+The foundational courses that students may not be required to complete at Jefferson if they are able to demonstrate relevant prior learning include: Nutritional Biochemistry & Physiology; Integrative Nutrition Across the Life Cycle; Food Science & Safety; Culinary Nutrition, Functional Foods, & Diet Planning; and Global & Public Health Nutrition.

-1. The student will contact the Program Director with interest in a prior learning evaluation prior to applying to the program, and be provided with a prior learning portfolio template, to be completed by the student and submitted with the application materials to Thomas Jefferson University.

-2. The prior learning portfolio will document completion of required foundational knowledge through DPD coursework.
+- 1. The student will contact the Program Director with interest in a prior learning evaluation prior to applying to the program, and be provided with a prior learning portfolio template, to be completed by the student and submitted with the application materials to Thomas Jefferson University. - 2.
+The prior learning portfolio will document completion of required foundational knowledge through previous coursework.
 The prior learning portfolio submission should include all of the following: